pebakery/pebakery-docs/Commands/Text/TXTDelSpaces.md

 # TXTDelSpaces

-Delete all spaces from the beginning of each line inside a text file.
+Delete all spaces from the beginning and end of each line inside a text file.

 ## Syntax